cybera/fellowship-iris-example/report/DemoScript.md

-Additionally, some information on merging/comparing simultaneous changes to a single notebook was demo'ed based on a branch from a practice demo of the refactor changes.
+Additionally, some information on merging/comparing simultaneous changes to a single notebook was demo'ed based on a branch from a practice demo.
 This is explained at the end of this document.

 ## Let's Get Started